Skip to content

 1. Establishment and Authority of the Academic Senate.

 1. Establishment.
-The Academic Senate, hereinafter referred to as the Senate, is hereby established.
+The Academic Senate, hereinafter referred to as the Senate, is established in Policy 2-004.

 2. Authority.

-2. The Senate shall have power to make rules governing its own organization and procedure.
+3. The Senate shall have authority to make rules governing its own organization and procedure.

 The Senate shall be constituted as follows:

-1. The University President, the senior vice president for academic affairs, and the senior vice president for health sciences.
+1. The university president, the executive vice president for academic affairs, and the executive vice president for health sciences, or their designees.
 These ex officio members shall have full rights of discussion and making motions but not the right to vote.

 2. Each dean, or an associate or assistant dean designated as a dean's representative.
 Each dean or a dean's designee shall have full rights of discussion and making motions on matters directly associated with the dean's college or administrative responsibility, but, except for the two voting deans as described below, not the right to vote.

-2. Academic Advisors.
-One representative of an organization of the University’s professional academic advisors, selected annually by the organization, shall be an ex officio member of the Senate, with full rights of discussion and making motions on matters directly associated with the responsibilities of academic advisors, but not the right to vote.
+One representative of an organization of the university’s professional academic advisors, selected annually by the organization, shall be an ex officio member of the Senate, with full rights of discussion and making motions on matters directly associated with the responsibilities of academic advisors, but not the right to vote.

-4. Parliamentarian.
-If the Parliamentarian is not an elected voting member of the Senate during the appointment term, the Parliamentarian shall be an ex officio member of the Academic Senate Executive Committee and Academic Senate and shall have full rights of discussion and making motions, but not the right to vote.
+If the parliamentarian is not an elected voting member of the Senate during the appointment term, the parliamentarian shall be an ex officio member of the Senate and shall have full rights of discussion and making motions, but not the right to vote.

-5. Policy Liaison.
-If the Policy Liaison is not an elected voting member of the Senate during the appointment term, the Policy Liaison shall be an ex officio member of the Academic Senate Executive Committee and Academic Senate and shall have full rights of discussion and making motions, but not the right to vote.
+If the senate policy liaison is not an elected voting member of the Senate during the appointment term, the senate policy liaison shall be an ex officio member of the Senate and shall have full rights of discussion and making motions, but not the right to vote.

-The elected voting membership of the Senate shall include: (1) Tenure-line and Career-line Faculty Representatives, (2) Two Dean Representatives, and (3) ASUU and International Extended Campus Student Representatives.
+The elected voting membership of the Senate shall include: (1) Tenure-line and Career-line faculty representatives, (2) two dean representatives, and (3) student representatives from ASUU and International Extended Campuses.

 1. Tenure-line and Career-line Faculty Representatives.